HF0/lorawan-for-arduino-RN2483/README.md

 ## What is this?

 This is a library for the Microchip RN2493 LoRaWAN for Arduino.
+This code has been tested with the Xbee-compatible SODAQ RN2483 module by SODAQ.

 - All coments, suggestions, bug reports are welcome